 UK/European markets get a choice of green or grey rainfly while North Americans are, for unknown reasons, stuck with grey.

-- Buy the MSR Elixir range online in the USA direct from MSR or from REI, Amazon or eBay.com.
-Don’t forget REI also have 132 retail locations across the contiguous US.
+- Buy the MSR Elixir range online in the USA direct from MSR, or from REI who have 132 retail locations.
+For second-hand offers try eBay.

-- Buy the MSR Elixir range online in Canada direct from MSR or from MEC, Amazon or eBay.ca.
-Again, MEC have numerous retail locations where you may be able to see the MSR Elixir pitched before you buy.
+- Buy the MSR Elixir range online in Canada direct from MSR, or from MEC who also have numerous retail locations.
+For second-hand offers try eBay.

-In the long term, the MSR Hubba Hubba range (Europe/USA/Canada webpages) is possibly the all-time most recommended series of tents among the global community of cycle tourers and bikepackers, as mentioned in the introduction.
-As a result, it has spawned a thousand cheap and inferior imitations.
+In the 12 years since I first published this blog post, the MSR Hubba Hubba range (Europe/USA/Canada webpages) has probably been the all-time most recommended series of tents among the global community of cycle tourers and bikepackers, as mentioned in the introduction.
+(That’s why it has spawned a thousand cheap Chinese imitations.)

 Riders love the generous headroom, the inner mesh pockets, the vast luggage awnings, and the low packed volume and weight.